BDHendersonhall/EnvironmentalMonitor/README.md

 Particle device such as an Argon, 3 pin DHT11 temp and humidity sensor.

 ### Known bugs
-Occasionally reports extremely high or low temperature incorrectly which may cause LED to change to red or blue respectively unexpetedly.
+Occasionally reports extremely high or low temperature incorrectly which may cause LED to change to red or blue unexpetedly.
 Does not impact functionality.

 ![image](/20191120_101005.jpg)